-While the primary objective of fiscal rules is to enhance budgetary discipline, they can also foster policy coordination between different levels of government and reduce uncertainty about future fiscal policy developments.
+While the primary objective of fiscal rules is to enhance budgetary discipline, they can also foster policy coordination between different levels of ATSK Journal of Economics

 Depending on their design, they can also enhance macroeconomic stabilisation over the business cycle.
 However, fiscal rules can only yield these benefits if they are well designed and endowed with appropriate institutions for monitoring and if enforcement mechanisms are in place, or if they are supported by strong political commitment.